gvanem/Hamlib/README.md

 and data retrieval from the radio or rotator.
 A number of functions useful for calculating distance and bearing and grid square conversion are included.

-libhamlib.so -  library that provides generic API for all RIG types.
+`libhamlib.so` - library that provides generic API for all RIG types.
     This is what Application programmers will "see".
-Will have different names on other platforms, e.g. libhamlib-2.dll on MS windows.
-Also contains all radio and rotator "backends" (formerly in their own dlopen'ed libraries) provided by Hamlib.
+Will have different names on other platforms, e.g. `libhamlib-4.dll` on MS windows.
+Also contains all radio and rotator *backends* (formerly in their own `dlopen`'ed libraries) provided by Hamlib.

 Backend Examples are:
 ---------------------

-1. yaesu will provide connectivity to Yaesu FT 747GX Transceiver, FT 847 "Earth Station", etc. via a standard API.
+1. `yaesu` will provide connectivity to Yaesu FT 747GX Transceiver, FT 847 "Earth Station", etc. via a standard API.

-2. xxxx. will provide connectivity to the Wiz-bang moon-melter 101A (yikes..)
+2. `xxxx` will provide connectivity to the Wiz-bang moon-melter 101A (yikes..)

 Hamlib will also enable developers to develop professional looking GUI's towards a standard control library API, and they would not have to worry